 If you’d like help crafting a strong blog strategy for your coaching business

 (or you’re a VA that needs to do this for their client)

 Stephanie is a Content marketing strategist and traffic growth coach.
 She helps clients generate more leads and clients through their blogs and websites.
 She started off her entrepreneurial journey as a teacher.
 She taught herself programming and spent many years teaching as a vocation and coding to make money.

-In 2008, she co-created an agency with my husband.
+In 2008, co-founded her advertising agency with her husband Jody.
 She always found web technologies exhilarating but managing a fast-growing agency and caring for a young child, were too much to handle all at once.
 She stared burnout in the face and decided to make some big changes.
 She returned to her love for sharing knowledge by coaching people 1:1.